unoplatform/uno/doc/articles/get-started-dotnet-new.md

 ## Uno Platform Blank Application for WinAppSDK - WinUI 3 (.NET 6 - Preview)

-This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, mac Catalyst, Linux, and Win32 Desktop which uses the new WinUI 3 apis.
+This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Mac Catalyst, Linux, and Win32 Desktop which uses the new WinUI 3 apis.

-This template uses a single project head for iOS, Android, macOS and mac Catalyst and requires Visual Studio 2022.
+This template uses a single project head for iOS, Android, macOS and Mac Catalyst and requires Visual Studio 2022.

 [**Find detailed instructions here.**](get-started-winui3.md)